BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 > I hear you saying "reading is annoying!" and "I don't want to read all this".
 Too bad.
 <br>
 Just kidding!
-The one thing you should get comfy with if you don't care about some of the shortcuts and other features, it's the data provider.
-It will always house the most powerful features of the tool and it would be a waste ~~and stupid~~ to not use them.
+The one thing you should get comfy with, even if you don't care about some of the shortcuts and other features, is the data provider.
+It will always house the most powerful features of the tool and it would be ~~stupid~~ a waste not to use them.
 {.is-danger}